-In 1963, German chemists Albert Hofmann and Franz Troxler patented their discovery of 4-AcO-DMT along with other indole esters they had synthesized.1 Just as Hofmann put LSD aside for five years after synthesizing it in 1938, unaware of its psychedelic properties, psilacetin was patented but shelved.
+In 1963, chemists Albert Hofmann and Franz Troxler patented their discovery of 4-AcO-DMT along with other indole esters they had synthesized.1 Just as Hofmann put LSD aside for five years after synthesizing it in 1938, unaware of its psychedelic properties, psilacetin was patented but shelved.
 According to the United Nations Office on Drugs and Crime, synthetic tryptamines like psilacetin began appearing in illicit drug markets throughout the 1990s.2

 The Chemistry of 4-AcO-DMT